omar-nafea/FullStack/React_Basics/3_JSXsyntax.md

     )
 }
 ```
-This component's code returns a list item containing the value of the ‘first’ prop.
+This component's code returns a list item containing the value of the 'first' prop.
 Now, let's change this function declaration to a function expression:
 ```js
 const Nav = function(props) {
     return (